Hooy History, Family Crest & Coats of Arms

-local name derived from the name of the Island of Hoy, written in the 13th as Haey, or "high island."
-The island of Hoy is the second largest in the Orkneys.
-There is also thought to have been a place so named near the England- Scotland border, but it no longer exists.
+The Hooy surname is a local name derived from the name of the Orkney island of Hoy, written in the 13th as "Haey," meaning "high island."
+Hoy is the second largest island in the Orkney Islands, located off the northeastern coast of Scotland.
+There is also thought to have been a place so named near the England-Scotland border, but it no longer exists.

 Early Origins of the Hooy family

-Orkney (Gaelic: Insi Orc, “Island of the wild pigs”) the historic northernmost island region of Scotland, an early Pictish land, which came to be a stronghold of the Vikings from the 9th century.
+The surname Hooy was first found in the region of the Orkney Islands (Gaelic: Insi Orc, “Island of the wild pigs”), the historic, northernmost island region of Scotland and early Pictish land, which came to be a stronghold of the Vikings in the 9th century.

 Early History of the Hooy family